Marriage on the Rocks: Plot

 After nineteen years of marriage, workaholic Dan Edwards's wife Valerie is frustrated.
 Rather than tending to her needs at home, Dan spends most of his time at an ad agency he runs with old friend, Ernie Brewer, a laid-back bachelor and Dan's second-in-command.
 Once a real swinger, Dan has become a bore to his whole family.
 By contrast, the kids look up to the exciting "Uncle Ernie", who is always there to give advice.
 Valerie likes it that Ernie does things her husband won't – dances with her, compliments her, even picks out the gifts Dan buys for her.
 At one point, Val becomes so impatient she seeks a lawyer's advice concerning divorce.
 Back at the office, Ernie can see what his best friend is blind to, so he urges Dan to take his wife on a second honeymoon to Mexico.

 Once there, in a land of quickie marriages and divorces, Dan and Val get into an argument in front of proprietor Miguel Santos, and, before they know it, they're divorced.
 But an apologetic Dan makes it up to her and arranges for them to be remarried right away.
 However, an urgent business matter requires his presence back home to save his company's biggest account.
 Valerie stays in Mexico to await Dan's return.
 But the business matter is extended and Ernie has to travel to Mexico to explain everything to Val, unaware that she's already put the wedding ceremony in motion.
 By mistake, she ends up married to Ernie.

 Once over the shock, Ernie anticipates a quickie divorce, but Val thinks she might enjoy the new arrangement.
 Dan, fed up with both of them, decides he's not exactly broken-hearted either.
 He re-discovers the joys of bachelorhood, cavorting with Ernie's sexy playmates.

+Val goes to the doctor to discover that she is pregnant with Dan's baby.
+She plans on telling him the news when she discovers that Dan has a twenty-three year old girlfriend.

 As for poor Ernie, it's now up to him to run the business, which turns him into the same dull, inattentive husband that her first spouse had been.
+Ernie is no longer that fun loving single bachelor but rather a married man.
+Val eventually tells Dan that they have three children.
 In the end, however, everything is put right.